 - vi.
 Homeowner applicants must maintain required insurance for the assisted property during the applicable compliance period. - vii.
 Where disaster assistance triggers the flood insurance purchase requirement, assisted homeowners will notify any transferee of the requirement to obtain and maintain flood insurance, in writing, and to maintain such written notification in the documents evidencing the transfer of the property, and that the transferring owner may be liable, if he or she fails to do so. - viii.
 Additional eligibility criteria for each option is included in the guidelines.
 The homeowner may be eligible for multiple options, and in some circumstances, a homeowner may combine options.
 Exclusions in the combination of options will ensure that benefits do not overlap. - f.
-Selection Criteria: Funding priorities have been established to assist vulnerable populations and low- and moderate-income households.
-The applicant prioritization sequence for funding is based on the following criteria. - i.
-Elderly (62 years or older) or disabled households at or below 80 percent AMI - ii.
+Selection Criteria: The following criteria will serve as the basis for HCDD's phase-wise approach to prioritizing and serving low-and-moderate income applicants through the HoAP. - i Elderly (62 years or older) or disabled households at or below 80 percent AMI - ii.
 Households at or below 80 percent AMI with children - iii.
 Households at or below 50 percent AMI - iv.
 Households at or below 80 percent AMI

 The remainder of the funding will be provided on a first-come, first-served basis.
+Individuals who are eligible for and elect to participate in Reimbursement Only will be served through a pathway outside of the application phases above.